OPERATION OF THE ASTROLABE

 Home the rete on the mater and pin it there.

-Rotate the regula to the target's right ascension by counting
+Olace the regula on the target's right ascension by counting hours

 Plot a target's diametricly opposite point - method I